iansteiner/highlight-cuts/ai/instructions.md

     *   Update `README.md` if high-level info changes.
     *   Update `docs/CHANGELOG.md` with a new entry for significant changes.
 4.  **Summarize**: Update `ai/session_summary.md` with a log of your actions.
+    *   **IMPORTANT**: **APPEND** a new session entry - DO NOT overwrite existing content!
+    *   The session summary is a cumulative history of all sessions.
+    *   Add a new section like "## Session N - YYYY-MM-DD" at the end of the file.
-    *   Append a new entry describing what was done, why, and the outcome.
+    *   Describe what was done, why, and the outcome.
+    *   Preserve all previous session history.

 ## Directory Structure
 -   `ai/`: Contains AI context, summaries, and these instructions.